dahiyapushkar53-wq/calculator-gui-python/README.md

 ## ⭐ Acknowledgment

-This project is created for learning and academic purposes to explore GUI-based application development using Python.
+This project is created for academic purposes as part of university coursework and to explore GUI-based application development using Python.

 ---